hendrtd/engr-1110/docs/term/202420-2024-spring/project/project.md

 Your project must meet the following minimum requirements:

 - Use Python 3 and an appropriate package such as Matplotlib, NumPy, or Pandas.
+- Incorporate the use of a spreadsheet in a meaningful way.
 - Use a real-world dataset.
 - Create visualizations and analysis from Python code.
 - Visualize data in a meaningful way (identify patterns/trends, provide